tgstation/TerraGov-Marine-Corps/.github/CONTRIBUTING.md

 **Maintainers**

-Maintainers are the volunteer quality control.
+Maintainers are the quality control.
 If a proposed pull request doesn't meet the following specifications, they can request a change, and if a proper reason is not provided or the request becomes stale, they may close it.
 Maintainers are required to give a reason for closing the pull request.

 Maintainers can revert changes if they feel they are not worth maintaining or if they did not live up to the quality specifications.